Papal States: Renaissance

 During the Renaissance, the Papal territory expanded greatly, notably under Popes Alexander VI and Julius II.
-The Pope became one of Italy's most important secular rulers as well as the head of the Church, signing treaties with other sovereigns and fighting wars.
+As well as already being the head of the Church, the Pope became one of Italy's most important secular rulers, signing treaties with other sovereigns and fighting wars.
 In practice, though, most of the Papal States were still only nominally controlled by the Pope, and much of the territory was ruled by minor princes.
 Control was always contested; indeed it took until the 16th century for the Pope to have any genuine control over all his territories.

 Papal responsibilities were often in conflict.
 The Papal States were involved in at least three wars in the first two decades of the 16th century.
 Julius II, the "Warrior Pope", fought on their behalf.

 Reformation

 The Reformation began in 1517.
 In 1527, before the Holy Roman Empire fought the Protestants, troops loyal to Emperor Charles V brutally sacked Rome and imprisoned Pope Clement VII, as a side effect of battles over the Papal States.
 Thus Clement VII was forced to give up Parma, Modena, and several smaller territories.
 A generation later the armies of King Philip II of Spain defeated those of Pope Paul IV in the Italian War of 1551–1559, fought to prevent growing Spanish dominance in Italy.

 This period saw a gradual revival of the pope's temporal power in the Papal States.
 Throughout the 16th century, virtually independent fiefs such as Rimini (a possession of the Malatesta family) were brought back under Papal control.
 In 1512 the state of the church annexed Parma and Piacenza, which in 1545 became an independent duchy under an illegitimate son of Pope Paul III, albeit as a Papal fief.
 This process culminated in the reclaiming of the Duchy of Ferrara in 1598, and the Duchy of Urbino in 1631.

+Although the Papal States underwent significant administrative centralisation, in practice their government rested on two pillars: a clerical core at the centre and a network of urban patriciates in the provincial towns, especially in regions such as the March of Ancona, where this civic nobility formed a kind of diarchic arrangement between the Roman curia and the local urban patriciates.

 In 1649, after the annexation of the Duchy of Castro, the Papal States reached their greatest extent, including most of central Italy – Latium, Umbria, Marche, and the legations of Ravenna, Ferrara, and Bologna extending north into the Romagna.
 It also included the small enclaves of Benevento and Pontecorvo in southern Italy and the larger Comtat Venaissin around Avignon in southern France.